• Skip to primary navigation

 Should you “top up” Galaxy Noto 10 battery?

-No, it is not necessary to “top up” Galaxy Note battery to keep it at a certain level.
+No, it is not necessary to “top up” the Galaxy Note battery to keep it at a certain level.

 It may create unnecessary strain on the battery, and therefore, it may affect the lifespan of the battery.